Lapland

 Airport and local transfers

-All equipment and facilities for daily activities and experiences (snowshoeing and skiing, snowmobile excursions, husky safari, ice fishing, reindeer farm, outdoor fire building and cooking)
+All equipment and facilities for daily activities and experiences (snowshoeing and skiing, snowmobile excursions, husky safari, ice fishing, reindeer watching, outdoor fire building and cooking)

 Clothing and snowshoe hire suitable for outdoor activities at -30 °C